NicolletNjora/k2-connect-node/README.md

 - `TransferService.settleFunds({ settleOpts })`: `settleOpts`: A hash of objects containing the following keys:

+  - `destinationType`: Thepletion - Transfers Simulation
+Spec Tests for Settlement Account Simulation
+3
+Assignee: Nicollet Njora destination `REQUIRED FOR A TARGETED TRANSFER`
-  - `destination`: The destination `REQUIRED FOR A TARGETED TRANSFER`
+  - `destinationReference`: The destination `REQUIRED FOR A TARGETED TRANSFER`
   - `currency`: 3-digit ISO format currency code. `REQUIRED`
   - `amount`: Amount to charge. `REQUIRED`
+  - `callbackUrl`: Url that the result will be posted to REQUIRED
   - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`

 - `TransferService.settlementStatus({ location: 'location', accessToken: 'my_access_token' })`: